Written by: Michael Den Boer on December 3rd, 2011

 When discussing animal cruelty in Italian cinema one most not overlook the impact that films like, Africa addio and Goodbye Uncle Tom had on what would later immerge as a subgenre known as cannibal films.
 So it should not come as a surprise that Wild Beasts was directed by Franco Prosperi, who also just happen to co-direct those two aforementioned films.

 Content wise, Wild Beasts is far from being as graphic in its cruelty as the aforementioned Cannibal Holocaust and Cannibal Ferox.
-And on the flip side it is not as clever about delivering its subject matter like films Africa addio and Goodbye Uncle Tom where.
+And on the flip side it is not as clever about delivering its subject matter like films Africa addio and Goodbye Uncle Tom were.
 Ultimately Wild Beasts falls somewhere in between these two extremes.

 Narrative wise, the plot is very lean and can be best summed up as a series of set pieces in which animals terrorize and in many instances kill human beings.
 The film’s opening setup interjects two main themes, the dangers of neglecting ones offspring and humanity injustices the animals.
 And while such poorly constructed narrative can often derail a film, it is not the case here as the set pieces with the escaped animals are the main attraction.
 With some of this films stand out moments being a couple that are eaten alive by rats, a cheetah chasing a woman in her car and German Sheppard that goes for the jugular of his blind owner.
 Also once the animals start attacking, the narrative moves at a relentless pace that sustains right up until the film’s shocking finale.

 Camera Obscura presents Wild Beasts in an anamorphic widescreen that preserves the film’s original aspect ratio.
 Colors are nicely saturated, flesh tones look accurate and black levels look consistently good throughout.
 Details look sharp and there are no problems with compression.